deethyareddyy/othello/README.md

 # othello-bot
-# Contains an AI player for Othello as well as a graphical use interface for the Othello game.
 <h1 align="center"><project-name></h1>

-<p align="center"><project-description></p>
+<p align="center"><"Contains an AI player for Othello as well as a graphical use interface for the Othello game."></p>

 ## Links